Ticker

 Light Weight Scripting Language******

-means it is made for data handling at the browser (only) & due to its low CPU usage, minimalist syntax, and ease of implementation.
+means js is made for data handling at the browser (only) & due to its low CPU usage, minimalist syntax, and ease of implementation.

 --> Server interaction is less.